 Manchester Food and Drink Festival, September

-Manchester is in north-west England, two hours and 15 minutes north of London by train.
+Manchester is in North West England, 2 hours and 15 minutes north of London by train.
 Britain’s third busiest airport, Manchester Airport, is also served by many international airlines.